edgelesssys/contrast/docs/docs/components/policies.md

 ## Evaluation

 The generated policy document is annotated to the pod definitions in Base64 encoding.
-This annotation is propagated to the Kata runtime, which calculates the SHA256 checksum for the policy and uses that as SNP `HOSTDATA` for the confidential micro-VM.
+This annotation is propagated to the Kata runtime, which calculates the SHA256 checksum for the policy and uses that as SNP `HOSTDATA` or TDX `MRCONFIGID` for the confidential micro-VM.

 After the VM launched, the runtime calls the agent's `SetPolicy` method with the full policy document.
-If the policy doesn't match the checksum in `HOSTDATA`, the agent rejects the policy.
+If the policy doesn't match the checksum in `HOSTDATA` or `MRCONFIGID`, the agent rejects the policy.
 Otherwise, it applies the policy to all future `AgentService` requests.

 ## Guarantees